ecorradine/text-to-magic-demo/README.md

 # Text to Magic

-This app lets you demo Twilio's Programmable Messaging with some pizazz :).
+This app is forked from the demo of Ankur, but i add WhatsApp as channel and translate to spanish

-In the end, you'll create a live web page that reacts to incoming text messages with a fun animation on the screen.
-This combines Twilio's SMS product along with our serverless infrastructure to host the page.
+In the end, you'll create a live web page that reacts to incoming whatsapp  with a fun animation on the screen.
+This combines Twilio's SMS and whatsapp product along with our serverless infrastructure to host the page.

-Try it yourself at: https://ankur-6728.twil.io/index.html

 ![Demo](demo.gif)